Shahin-Mahmud98/Mern-Stack-RSM/README.md

-# Dev_Notes : Secured on the cloud
+# Mern-stack : Secured on the cloud

-### Dev_Notes is a Notes App created using MERN Stack, to help users store their notes, and access it anywhere anytime.
+### Mern-stack is a Notes App created using MERN Stack, to help users store their notes, and access it anywhere anytime.

 ---